temporalio/cli/temporalcli/commandsmd/commands.md

 * `--color` (string-enum) - Set coloring.
 Options: always, never, auto.
 Default: auto.
 * `--no-json-shorthand-payloads` (bool) - Always all payloads as raw payloads even if they are JSON.

-### temporal activity: Complete or fail an activity.
+### temporal activity: Complete or fail an Activity.

 #### Options

 Includes options set for [client](#options-set-for-client).

-### temporal activity complete: Complete an activity.
+### temporal activity complete: Complete an Activity.

-Complete an Activity Execution.
+Complete an Activity.

 `temporal activity complete --activity-id=MyActivityId --workflow-id=MyWorkflowId --result='{"MyResultKey": "MyResultVal"}'`

 #### Options

 * `--activity-id` (string) - The Activity to be completed.
 Required.
-* `--identity` (string) - Identity of operator.
+* `--identity` (string) - Identity of user submitting this request.
 * `--result` (string) - The result with which to complete the Activity (JSON).
 Required.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal activity fail: Fail an activity.
+### temporal activity fail: Fail an Activity.

-Fail an Activity Execution.
+Fail an Activity.

 `temporal activity fail --activity-id=MyActivityId --workflow-id=MyWorkflowId`